 Your track Exile featured on 10 Years of Shogun along-side many tracks that have made Shogun one of the most revered labels of the last decade .
 You guys are seen as one of the new faces of Shogun and the direction it’s going in.
 This must make you feel pretty humbled!

 Ludwig: I don’t think we are the new faces of Shogun, but I’m very happy that we are now one of the many faces of Shogun Audio.
 I always loved the different flavours that the label had to offer, and hopefully we can add our bit to the story of the next 10 years of Shogun Audio.
+Are you a talented musician with experience or an inexperienced beginner in the world of music?
+A review of sites for buying Spotify plays from the Reviewsxp team is what helps you become famous and make good money on your work.
+The profile platform allows you to not only popularize your songs, but also make good money on auditions.
+Spotify offers great opportunities for promotion in the music industry, which many musicians actively use.

 What names in the scene at the moment are inspiring you?